tuck1s/thetucks-com/README.md

 ## Build

- The html is generated using [Hugo](https://gohugo.io/) back into the root folder for serving via [Github Pages](https://pages.github.com/).
+ The html is generated using [Hugo](https://gohugo.io/) back into the '/docs' folder for serving via [Github Pages](https://pages.github.com/).

 ```
 cd source
-hugo -D --destination ..
+hugo -D --destination ../docs
 ```